Fluoride Treatment to Fight Tooth Decay

 - Since radiation can damage the salivary glands, cancer patients also need to undergo regular fluoride treatments.
 Saliva is responsible for protecting your teeth from the acidic food that you consume, so when enough saliva is not produced your teeth are prone to tooth decay.

 Use toothpaste that has fluoride in it.
 You can also purchase fluoride gels.
 You can apply the gel directly to your teeth and let it rest for a few minutes, then gargle with water.
 Refrain from eating or drinking for 30 minutes after application.

 At the dentist clinic

-Professional dental treatment are available at your dental clinic.
+Professional dental treatments are available at your dental clinic.
 You will be given a mouth guard containing concentrated fluoride to wear for approximately four minutes.
-Alternatively, the dentist may use a foam or a varnish which will be directly applied onto your teeth.
+Alternatively, the dentist may use a foam or a varnish which will be applied directly onto your teeth.
 In this case also you will not be allowed to eat or drink for half an hour.

 Fluoride therapy for children

 Before deciding on fluoride treatment for your children consult your dentist.
 These treatments are good for children but does have risks.
 Fluoride treatments should be administered by a dentist.
 If children have too much fluoride in their system it can lead to fluorosis, a condition in which the teeth turns brown and eventually decays.
 Children should use fluoride toothpaste approximately twice a day.

 Children commonly have a sweet tooth and eat too much sugar.
 This can lead to early tooth decay, in which case your dentist will suggest fluoride supplements to prevent cavities and toughen the enamel.
 But make sure your kids don’t overdo the supplements which is why you need to keep the supplements out of reach of children.